Kaus-code/Playlist-planner/README.md

-# 📚 Playlist Planner — Your Personal Course Discovery & Study Planner
+# 📚 Playlist planner — Your Personal Course Discovery & Study Planner

 > **Find.
 Plan.
 Learn.
 Achieve.**
 EduSearch AI is an AI-powered educational search and planning platform.
 Search any topic, discover curated YouTube playlists, and get a **personalized study plan** that helps you complete your learning journey faster, smarter, and stress-free.